 Please tell us if:

-- you believe someone in your host family has taken/used your money, credit, or debit card.
+- You believe someone in your host family has taken/used your money, credit or debit card.

-- you feel that your local AFS volunteer is not able to assist you with your concerns or is threatening you in any way.
+- You feel that your local AFS volunteer is not able to assist you with your concerns or is threatening you in any way.

-- you have lost your DS-2019 form and/or Passport.
+- You have lost your DS2019 form(s) and/or passport.

 **For additional information about situations related to personal safety and sexual harassment refer to the Your Body Your Safety Pamphlet and the Safety Tips section.